We are responsible for:

 - troubleshooting: in the last resort, the public and Parliament expect us to take the action needed to resolve crucial and complex issues

-Read our single departmental plan to find out more about how we are performing against our objectives.
+Read our outcome delivery plan to find out more about our outcomes and strategic enablers and how we will achieve them.

 Who we are

-DHSC is a ministerial department, supported by 15 arm’s length bodies and a number of other agencies and public bodies.
-The department employs 2,160 staff, who work in locations across the country.
+DHSC is a ministerial department, supported by a number of agencies and partner organisations.
+As of 31 December 2020, the department employs 3,030 full-time equivalent employees, who work in locations across the country.

-Find out more about the department’s partner organisations and agencies, also known as arm’s length bodies.
+Find out more about the department’s agencies and partner organisations, also known as arm’s length bodies.